Every person has guaranteed rights under the U.S. Constitution.

 Anti-immigrant laws that weaponize programs against lawfully present immigrants and their families, separate families, harm DREAMERS, require local resources to be spent on enforcing immigration law must be ended.
 Cruelty is not an immigration policy.
 Policies that make Florida a “show your papers” state are un-democratic and do not align with our values.

 In Florida, one out of every five people are born outside of the U.S. making the state one of the most diverse in our country.
-It is critical that every single person in our state are able to live, work and travel without fear of violence, harrassment and discrimination.
+It is critical that every single person in our state is able to live, work and travel without fear of violence, harrassment and discrimination.
 As a state with a vibrant and unique immigrant community, we must ensure the movement for immigrant justice is a reality in Florida.

 We envision Florida as a place where all people can work, travel, and live in the state without fear of harrassment or discrimination.
 We envision Florida as a place where people can thrive and have equal protection under the law.